Business

 What will I need to have in my woodworking workspace?

-In order to successfully run a woodworking business you will need to have a range of woodworking machinery and tools.
+To successfully run a woodworking business you will need to have a range of woodworking machinery and tools.
 You don’t need to have the latest models and technology, but you’ll need to have several different power tools and equipment.

 • A sturdy workbench